JohnRobinInston/personalwebsite/content/_index.md

 action_link: /about
 action_type: text
 description:
+  Hello -

-  Hello!
-My name is John and I am quantitative finance student originally from Manchester England.
+  My name is John.
+I am a financial mathematician, statistician and data scientist.

+  On this site you will find a library of everything I make, write or feel compelled to share on the internet.
+Please feel to get in touch with me at any time.
 image_left: true
 images:
 - img/ProfilePic.jpg